 905-764-7570 info@rscc.ca

-Professional Devlopment for Waldorf Early Childhood Teachers
+Professional Development for Waldorf Early Childhood Teachers

-Birth-to-Three Part-Time
+Birth-to-Three Part-Time Program

 The first three years of life are the most critical.
-The child is totally open towards the world and trust it without filters.
+Children are is totally open towards the world and trust it without filters.
 They are totally dependent on what and who comes to meet them.
 Care for these children requires specific training.
 Research shows that harm done during these foundational years makes a lasting impression.
 Designing a program that fosters the understanding of these essential needs and develops teachers who are striving to be worthy of this work is our goal.

 Our one-year, part-time certificate program is designed for lead early childhood educators and assistants working with children from birth-to-three.
 This includes childcare providers in centres or home-based care, childcare supervisors/directors, and educators who facilitate parent and child classes or prenatal classes.
 Graduates of this program have the option of joining year two of our birth-to-seven certificate program.